Spirituality

 योग निद्रा

-Yoga nidra dates back to the 3rd century CE where it is mentioned in multiple, sacred Hindu texts.
-In the Mahabharata, yoga nidra is associated with the great Lord Vishnu and is described as "the deep sleep under the spell of spiritual meditation."
-In the 6th century CE, the Devīmāhātmya mentions yoga nidra in the context of the god Brahma asking Vishnu wake from his "transcendent sleep" because it is time to fight the demigods.
-Other ancient mentions include references to yoga nidra as a state in which "perfected Buddhas may access secret knowledge," and a place in which the practitioner works to "uproot his network of Karma."
+The practice of yoga nidra dates back to at least the 3rd century CE , with references found throughout multiple, sacred Hindu texts.
+In the Mahabharata, yoga nidra is associated with the great Lord Vishnu and described as "the deep sleep under the spell of spiritual meditation."
+In the Devīmāhātmya (6th century CE), the god Brahma calls upon Vishnu to awaken from his "transcendent sleep" in order to confront the demigods.
+Other early mentions describe yoga nidra as a state in which "perfected Buddhas may access secret knowledge," and a terrain where the practitioner works to "uproot his network of Karma."

 Meeting with a Guide; Meeting with Self